StetHD/tarifa-book/installation/index.md

 (e.g., cordova-deploy-windows-phone fails to install on Linux or Mac OS X).

 Please note that the current version of tarifa is based on Cordova 4.1.2, which builds Android projects with Gradle.
-Sadly enough you may encounter the following error when building an app for Android: `File '<path-to-android-sdk>/tools/zipalign' specified for property 'zipAlignExe' does not exist.`.
+Sadly enough you may encounter the following error when building an app for Android: `File '<path-to-android-sdk>/tools/zipalign' specified for property 'zipAlignExe' does not exist`.
 If you've installed the `Android SDK Build-tools` that file does exist, but in the `<path-to-android-sdk>/build-tools/<version-of-installed-build-tools>` directory.
 Make sure to copy that `zipalign` file in the `<path-to-android-sdk>/tools` directory prior to building an app for Android.